ioen-tech/nanogrid_touchscreen/README.md

 TODO:

 - create generating/consuming/balanced as DHT value with aggregate of all subscribers.

+LATER TODO:

 - create node instance for ceegee fronius
 - create a staking smart contract to hold IOEN
 - create a redeem function in nanogrid that withdraws 'accrued' amount of IOEN from a web3 wallet.
 - reset the accrued value to 0
 - enable other applications so touchscreen is useful in van (spotify, netflix, iheartradio)

-LATER TODO:

 - add solaredge api support
 - add tesla api support
 - add tuya api support

 IOEN DISTRIBUTION WORKFLOW

+-run holochain node instance on nanogrid
+-create wallet for nanogrid
+-add group oracle NUMBER for agents

 - User stakes IOEN into staking contract for 4 months
 - IOEN Offers +40% matched collateral for an Energy User Group on Total Staked value